 And another revelation – three out of four companies will be changing ownership in the next ten years.
 Wait a minute.
 Why are 75% of businesses changing ownership so soon?
 Well, the Baby Boomers who wanted to sell or get out of business years ago ran into the economic collapse of 2007 and 2008.
 They couldn’t get out profitably then, so they’ve been holding onto their companies until they could recuperate a profit or until they’re just too old to continue.

 If you are like me, these business exit numbers are dismal!
 What is happening between a company’s beginning and its end to make it unsellable?
 Well, only 25% of business owners have a basic financial plan.
 Only 25%.
 That’s pathetic to me.
 Is there a correlation between not having a business plan and difficulty selling in the end?
 I believe so!
 And here’s a big problem with that.
 80% of business owners’ net worth is tied up in their business.
 Let’s think about this for a second.
 If you’re a business owner, chances are that 80% of your net worth is tied up in an asset that is only 20% likely to sell in the end.
-That’s terrible and I am devoting this series and future book to changing this.
+That’s terrible and I am devoting this series and my first book (The Ultimate Sale) to changing this.

 How do these awful stats make you feel?
 I for one don’t want to be in the 80% of owners who start a business, put their entire life’s assets into the business, bust their butts growing that business, and then walk away from the business unable to sell it.
 That’s like having a rental property that provides you with monthly money, but you give it away in the end.
 It’s like having a dividend stock or CD that provides you with an income, but you never own the asset.
 The asset isn’t worth anything other than the monthly dividend earned from it.
 I don’t want my company to end like that, and I don’t want yours to dissolve away like that either.